crystal-lang/rfcs/text/0002-execution-contexts.md

 # Summary

-Reinvent MT support in Crystal to be more efficient, for example by avoiding blocked fibers while there are sleeping threads, all the while empowering developers with different Execution Contexts to run fibers in.
+Reinvent Crystal's concurrency execution model with respect to multi-threading.
+It's getting more efficient, for example by avoiding blocked fibers while there are sleeping threads.
+And it empowers developers with different strategies for scheduling fiber, called _Execution Contexts_.

 Note: this proposal takes inspiration from Go and Kotlin.